Ajoyabhi/digital-blueprints-it-solutions/replit.md

-# TechFlow Solutions - IT Services Platform
+# PayzuTech - IT Services Platform

 ## Overview

-TechFlow Solutions is a modern, full-stack web application for an IT services company that provides cloud solutions, cybersecurity, AI/ML services, software development, and IT infrastructure management.
+PayzuTech is a modern, full-stack web application for an IT services company that provides cloud solutions, cybersecurity, AI/ML services, software development, and IT infrastructure management.
 The platform showcases services, case studies, and client testimonials while providing consultation booking capabilities.

 ## User Preferences